70MS73R/React-advanced-final-project--event-page-/README.md

-# React advanced final project (event page)
+React Advanced final project.

- React advanced final project (event page)
+No language prefrences, Dutch or english are both fine.